 Things to Consider When Shorting Crypto

-The pricing of an asset depends on many different factors such as current market prices of other assets, regulations, demand and supply over time, the coin’s popularity, etc. It’s impossible to analyze all these to tell how the market will move.
+The price of an asset depends on many different factors such as current market prices of other assets, regulations, demand and supply over time, the coin’s popularity, etc. It’s impossible to analyze all these to tell how the market will move.
 But you can make use of past Bitcoin data, such as trading volume and price movement to make an informed decision.

 In technical analysis, rather than pulling apart the determinant factors of market prices, we simply trust that history will repeat itself in terms of trends so we can simplify the complex web of variables.
 The most appealing part of technical analysis is the widely available and public data on the cryptocurrency market and Bitcoin.
 You can use TradingView or any other service to examine how the trends in Bitcoin to short at the right time.